40 OVER 40

 This photography project will showcase 40 incredible women all over the age of 40 who are doing incredible things for womankind.

-There will be a big focus on the women who are speaking up for the menopause, making this word less of a taboo be it via social media, podcasts, film making and education, guiding other women through this turbulent time.
-But there will be many other equally awe-inspiring women featured too.
+I will photograph women who inspire me, many of whom are speaking up for the issues we face.
+There will be a focus on those who are shining a light on midlife and the menopause, making this word less of a taboo and guiding other women through this turbulent time.
+But there will be many more equally amazing women featured too.

 I want people to see a set of beautiful, strong, older women and feel inspired.
 I want young girls to see the photos and get excited about their futures, but mostly I want to say thank you to these women who are showing the world every single day that being over 40 really is just the beginning of something incredible.